mdpiper/web-services/docs/web-server.md

-# Setting up a webserver on AWS
+# Set up a web server on AWS

-These are the steps I used to set up an EC2 instance with an Apache web server.
+These are the steps I used to configure an EC2 instance with an Apache web server.

 I'm using the N. California (us-west-1) region for all settings.